ministryofjustice/offender-management-allocation-manager/README.md

 These are all managed manually using kubectl.
 [See here for more info](https://user-guide.cloud-platform.service.justice.gov.uk/documentation/other-topics/secrets.html#secrets-overview)

-## Deploying to staging, preprod and test
+## Deploying to staging and preprod

-staging, preprod and test are deployed environments that can be used as part of the development process.
+staging and preprod are deployed environments that can be used as part of the development process.
 Their purposes are:

 * staging - Deployed to first before deploying to production to make sure deployment works.
 Can also be deployed to separately by force-pushing to the `staging` branch.
 * preprod - Contains a copy of live data, updated via a script.
 Only security-cleared personnel can look at it.
 Deploy here when you need to check WIP code against real data.
-* test - Points to the same database as the staging environment, but does not need code to be mainlined to be deployed to.
-Just like staging, contains synthetic data so does not require SC to access.
-  Deploy here when you need to check WIP code that requires valid NOMIS data.
-However, job workers always run in staging so if you are testing background tasks, set the `RUN_JOBS_INLINE=1` environment variable so the jobs run when they are invoked.

 The method to deploy to these envs is the same.
 Commit any code to be deployed locally, and run:

 ```
 # Staging environment
 git push --force origin HEAD:staging

-# Test environment
-git push --force origin HEAD:test

 # Preprod environment
 git push --force origin HEAD:preprod